 From the 1985 Super Punch-Out!! video game of the NES, Dragon Chan is one of the many aviaries of boxer Little Mac.
 A Chinese boxer from Hong Kong, he illegally utilizes kicking techniques.
 Though his name derives from Jackie Chan, he physical appearance and origins are of Bruce Lee.

 Though he's a Korean fighter, this character, from the fighting game World Heroes, is very much heavily inspired by Bruce.
 Same fighting style, high pitch scream, flying kicks, and the super intense speed of his attacks, Kim is also a martial artist-turned-movie star, like Bruce.
 And, he's a kung fu master.

 The father and son duo from the Tekken series, both of the Laws are heavily based off of Bruce Lee in appearance, mannerisms, fighting style, and screams.
 They use nunchucks like Bruce, as well as moves like the one-inch-punch in combat.

-The protagonist of the Japanese film, manga, and anime of the same name; Fist of the Morningstar, Kenshiro is mainly based off of Bruce Lee and Max from the Mad Max series.
+The protagonist of the Japanese film, manga, and anime of the same name; Fist of the North Star, Kenshiro is mainly based off of Bruce Lee and Max from the Mad Max series.
 But, like Lee, Kenshiro possesses the ability to deliver a string of punches and kicks at intensely blind speeds, in addition to Bruce's repetitive breathing sounds.
 His battle cries, jumping stance, and fighting style is based off of Lee.

 Hitmonlee: From the Pokemon animated series, Hitmonlee is a first generation pokemon based off of Lee.
 Known as the kicking fiend, the creature is known for his ferocious kicks, jump kicks, and strong side kicks, just like Bruce Lee.